MGigauri/Project1/README.md

 # Project1
 TestProject
-# Hello This is a test file.
+# Hello This is a test.